A. David at Adullam cave.

 Then answered Doeg the Edomite, who was set over the servants of Saul, and said, "I saw the son of Jesse going to Nob, to Ahimelech the son of Ahitub.
 And he inquired of the Lord for him, gave him provisions, and gave him the sword of Goliath the Philistine."

 b.
-Doeg implicates the priest Ahimelech as David’s accomplice.
-He inquired of the Lord for him, gave him provisions, and gave him the sword of Goliath.
-“Look at all the help Ahimelech gave David!
-Surely, they are working together against you Saul, and Ahimelech probably knows exactly where David is and where he is going!”
+He inquired of the Lord for him, gave him provisions, and gave him the sword of Goliath: Doeg implicated the priest Ahimelech as David's accomplice.
+"Look at all the help Ahimelech gave David.
+Surely, they are working together against you Saul, and Ahimelech probably knows exactly where David is and where he is going."

-c.
-Doeg was more than an ambitious man looking for any opportunity to promote himself.
-He also knew how to divert Saul’s anger and suspicion from his own staff to the priests.
+i.
+Doeg was more than an ambitious man looking to promote himself.
+He also knew how to divert Saul's anger and suspicion from his own staff to the priests.

 3. (11-15) Saul accuses Ahimelech of conspiracy with David.

 So the king sent to call Ahimelech the priest, the son of Ahitub, and all his father's house, the priests who were in Nob.
 And they all came to the king.
 And Saul said, "Hear now, son of Ahitub!"
 And he answered, "Here I am, my lord."
 Then Saul said to him, "Why have you conspired against me, you and the son of Jesse, in that you have given him bread and a sword, and have inquired of God for him, that he should rise against me, to lie in wait, as it is this day?"
 So Ahimelech answered the king and said, "And who among all your servants is as faithful as David, who is the king's son-in-law, who goes at your bidding, and is honorable in your house?
 Did I then begin to inquire of God for him?
 Far be it from me!
 Let not the king impute anything to his servant, or to any in the house of my father.
 For your servant knew nothing of all this, little or much."